 Yes, you can but, because dried dill is more potent, you will use half the amount called for in the recipe.
 Fresh dill really is the best option that should be featured in this dip recipe.
 It’s aromatic and freshly flavored, which are the two qualities this dip should have.
 For best results, seek out some fresh dill for this dip.

-Sure thing!
-Just swap out the traditional mayonnaise and greek yogurt for plant based alternatives.
+Swap out the traditional mayonnaise and greek yogurt for plant based alternatives.
 The rest of the ingredients are already vegan.
 The consistency and flavor may be a bit different, but it’ll still be delicious.

 Veggies are always my first choice!
 I love bell peppers, cucumbers, and carrots with this dip.
 Crackers or chips are also tasty options!